antononcube/SystemModeling/Projects/Pets-retail-dynamics/README.md

 [System dynamics](https://en.wikipedia.org/wiki/System_dynamics)
 methodology is used.

-The first model is uses a lot of simplifying assumptions and deals only with owned dogs and dog food.
+The first model uses a lot of simplifying assumptions and deals only with owned dogs and dog food.

-Nevertheless, the model provides certain insight and it is a good starting point for multiple types of model extensions.
+Nevertheless, that simple model provides certain insights and it is a good starting point for multiple types of model extensions.

 Here is a component interaction diagram: